Financial Aid at UW Law School

 Graduated Repayment.
 Under this plan, your loan payments start out low and increase every two years.
 The length of repayment is up to 10 years.
 This plan is designed for borrowers who expect their incomes to increase over time.
 Your monthly payment will never be less than the amount of interest that accrues between payments.
 Although your monthly payment will gradually increase, no single payment under this plan will be more than three times greater than any other payment.

 Income Based Repayment (IBR).
 IBR became available as of July 1, 2009.
 Under IBR, the monthly payment is capped at an amount that is intended to be affordable based on income and family size.
 You are eligible for IBR if the monthly repayment amount under IBR is less than the monthly amount calculated under the 10-year Standard Plan.
 If you repay under IBR for 25 years, you may be eligible to have any outstanding loan balance cancelled.
+You may, however, have to pay taxes on the amount that is discharged.
 Additionally, if you work in public service and you have reduced loan payments through IBR, the remaining balance after 10 years in a public service job could be cancelled.
 For more information about IBR, go to the Federal Student Aid website.

 Income Contingent Repayment (ICR).
 ICR is available for Direct Loans only.
 Each year, your monthly payments will be calculated on the basis of your adjusted gross income (AGI, plus your spouse’s income if you are married), family size, and total amount of your Direct Loans.
 Under ICR you pay each month the lesser of: